+To address the challenges and the clinical need, we implement the robustness verification of the DNN-based DR grading models through studying the influence of camera exposure from the viewpoint of adversarial attack.
+Specifically, we set out to reveal the vulnerabilities of DNN-based DR grading by carefully tuning the image exposure to mislead the DNNs and name the new task \textit{adversarial exposure attack}.
+Moreover, the generated adversarial examples can help enhance the DNN models via the adversarial training technique.

-In this work, we set out to reveal such a vulnerability for DNN-based DR detection by carefully tuning the image exposure to mislead the DNNs, and we name the new task: the adversarial exposure attack.
-We first implement a straightforward method, \ie, \textit{multiplicative-perturbation-based exposure attack}, and reveal the big challenges of this new task.
-Then, to achieve high image quality, we propose the \textit{adversarial bracketed exposure fusion} that regards the exposure attack as an element-wise bracketed exposure fusion problem in the Laplacian-pyramid space.
-Moreover, to realize high transferability, we further propose the \textit{convolutional bracketed exposure fusion} where the multiplicative fusion is extended to the element-wise convolution.
-We have validated our method on a real public DR dataset with the powerful DNNs, \eg, ResNet50, MobileNet, and EfficientNet, and shown that our method can not only achieve high image quality but high success rate of the transfer attack.
-In a larger sense, our method reveals the potential threats to the DNN-based DR automated diagnosis and can definitely benefit the development of exposure-robust automated DR diagnosis method in the future.
+Our main contributions are summarized as follows: Firstly, we follow existing additive-perturbation-based adversarial attacks and implement a straightforward method, which is \textit{multiplicative-perturbation-based exposure attack}, showing the challenges of this new task: \textit{it is difficult to generate natural adversarial exposure images with high attack transferability across DNNs}.
+Secondly, to address the challenges, we propose the \textit{adversarial bracketed exposure fusion}, regarding the exposure attack as an element-wise bracketed exposure fusion problem in the Laplacian-pyramid space to increase the image naturalness of adversarial outputs.
+Moreover, we further propose the \textit{convolutional bracketed exposure fusion} in which the element-wise convolution takes the place of multiplication to enhance the attack transferability.
+Finally, with the experiments conducted on a real-world public DR dataset, we show that our adversarial examples can achieve high image quality with a high attack transferability and help enhance the robustness of DNNs to exposure variations.

+\revisedd{ The paper is organized as follows: Sec.~\ref{sec:related} introduces related works on DR grading and adversarial attacks.
+Sec.~\ref{sec:method} presents our proposed method.
+Sec.~\ref{sec:exp} describes the experimental setup and demonstrates the advantages of our algorithm based on the results.
+Finally, Sec.~\ref{sec:concl} concludes the paper. }